 --runtime parameter.
 For example:

-gcloud beta functions deploy NAME --runtime python37 --trigger-http
+gcloud functions deploy NAME --runtime python37 --trigger-http

 For more arguments that you can specify when you are deploying, see Deploy using the gcloud tool.